-The water level in Lake Alexandrina is approximately 0.78 m AHD and Lake Albert approximately 0.79 m AHD.
-Water levels are being actively managed to achieve a target water level of 0.8 m AHD at the beginning of December 2016.
+The water level in Lake Alexandrina is approximately 0.71 m AHD and Lake Albert approximately 0.68 m AHD.
+The difference in water levels is due to wind effects.
+Water levels are being actively managed to achieve a target water level of 0.8 m AHD at the end of December 2016.